NaifZaghmout/Drive-safe-quiz-game/README.md

 ### Testing

 - I tested that the website works in different browsers: Chrome, Firefox, Microsoft edge.
-- I used -Am I Responsive- website to check all media sizes responsive (https://ui.dev/amiresponsive).
+- I used -Am I Responsive- website to check all media sizes responsive[Am-I-Responsive] (https://ui.dev/amiresponsive).

 ### Bugs

 - ##### Solved bugs
-  - I had an error (failed to load resource: the server responded with a status of 404 (). ) Favicon was missing , i used (https://favicon.io/) to get the icon and the link i need .
+  - I had an error (failed to load resource: the server responded with a status of 404 (). ) Favicon was missing , i used [Favicon] (https://favicon.io/) to get the icon and the link i need .

   - I had missing semicolons
-    I used (https://jshint.com/) to check all my JS code and find the missing semicolons
+    I used [JS.Hint] (https://jshint.com/) to check all my JS code and find the missing semicolons

 - ##### Unsolved bugs
   - None.